-In 2012, the internal TU training course PIA (Professional in Office) was explicitly designed for the Decentralised Equal Opportunities Officers of the faculties and Central Academic Units, and has been continuously implemented and further developed by the Office of the Officer for Equal Opportunities and for the Protection of Women's Rights ever since.
+In 2012, the internal TU training course PIA (Professional in Office) was explicitly designed for the Decentralised Equal Opportunities Officers of the faculties and Central Academic Units, and has been continuously implemented and further developed by the Office for Gender Equality ever since.
 For the work of the Equal Opportunities Officers at the faculty level, in the year 2014, minimum standards on the spatial and material equipment were developed and binding relief measures for official duties were agreed.
 Depending on the size of the faculty and the workload of the Decentralised Equal Opportunities Officers, up to one third of the working time can be reduced.
 If it is impossible to relieve the burden of previous official duties directly, this can also occur by assigning the tasks to a part-time post or with academic assistants (WHK) or student assistants (SHK).
-The implementation of these measures is the responsibility of the faculty management and is documented annually by the Office of the Officer for Equal Opportunities and for the Protection of Women's Rights.
+The implementation of these measures is the responsibility of the faculty management and is documented annually by the Office for Gender Equality.